A. Psychology Core Courses (4)

 - Counseling & Clinical Psychology

 - Social Psychology

 The current process for declaring a specialization is to fill out this form, and have your current advisor sign it, then bring it into the Psychology Office.
 If you cannot print, there are copies of the specialization form in the Psychology Office.
 Later on, if you decide to drop a specialization, please go to directly to records and registration.
 The psychology office does not have drop forms.

 Upon request, a change of advisor will be made during the declaration of specialization process.

-Foundation courses should include 1 or 2 required in association with one’s specialization.
+One or two foundation courses should be associated with one’s specialization.
 Specialized courses and a senior experience will be chosen from options relevant to one’s specialization.